MISTLab/DOOR-SLAM/docs/quick_setup.md

     - `cleancache` : Cleans the TX2 cache.
 This usually has a positive effect on the computer performance.
 We recommend to run it often.

 ## Good luck and have fun!

+## Building the Docker image for TX2
+To build the Docker image yourself to replicate or exact setup, use this Dockerfile: https://github.com/bramtoula/multi_robot_SLAM_separators/tree/master/docker/camera_and_slam_tx2